HoG Handbook

 • Meet with social worker to talk about financial and emotional needs every year.

-• Talk to genetic counselor about the chances of your children and grandchildren having a bleeding disorder or being carriers (do this at least once and then as needed).
+• Talk to a genetic counselor about the chances of your children and grandchildren having a bleeding disorder or being carriers (do this at least once and then as needed).

 • Education about your bleeding disorder every year and as needed: